 Since 1 March 2011 all Vitality Health Insurance Limited new business has been underwritten by Vitality Health Limited.
 Since 1 October 2013, upon renewal, all private medical insurance business underwritten by the Company began to be migrated to Vitality Health Limited and the migration was completed by 30 June 2015.
-As a result of this no business was written or earned by the Company in the year ended 30 June 2017.
-The Company continues to pay eligible claims in respect of policies in-force prior to the policies migrating.
+As a result of this no business was written or earned by the Company in the year ended 30 June 2018.